top of page

 • U.S. passport

-The name on your ID should closely match the name on the document.
-If there are differences due to marriage, divorce, or name changes, notify your notary before the appointment.
+The name on your ID should closely match the document.
+Any discrepancies should be addressed before the appointment.

 Do Not Sign Documents in Advance

-One of the most common mistakes clients make is signing documents before the notary arrives.
+A common mistake is signing documents before the notary arrives.

-A mobile notary must witness the signature in person.
-If documents are signed beforehand, the notarization may be invalid and require reprinting and rescheduling.
+A notary must witness your signature.
+If documents are signed beforehand, the notarization may be invalid and require rescheduling.

 Always wait until the notary instructs you to sign.